 V-Bead or J-Hook

-These are the same style, and are hung liners like beaded liners.
-The difference is that these liners hook onto the top of the pool wall, and do not require a bead channel.
-These are now the most popular of all the bead types.
+J-hook and v-bead pool liners are called beaded though they don’t fit in a bead channel.
+The difference is that these pool liners hook onto the top of the pool wall, and do not require a bead channel.

-EZ-Bead starts out as a V-Bead, U-Bead, or J-Bead for easy installation, but will also fit into standard bead channel for pools with a existing standard bead channel.
+EZ-Bead starts as a V-Bead, U-Bead, or J-Bead for easy installation, but will also fit into standard bead channel for pools with an existing standard bead channel.
 Lathems Brighton Prism HG liner is an EZ-bead.
+These are now the most popular of all the bead types I sell.

-Summary & Conclusion Of Pool Liner Reviews
+Summary & Conclusion – Best Above-Ground Pool Liner Reviews